hzhu/sol-swap/README.md

 [ ] broken image should have a fallback
 [x] only show insufficient balance message is wallet is connected [ ] max button populates the sell input
-[ ] tokelist: dynamically fetch token list
+[ ] tokenlist: dynamically fetch token list
-[ ] tokelist: async defer the token list
+[ ] tokenlist: async defer the token list
-[ ] tokelist: persist token list in index db
+[ ] tokenlist: persist token list in index db
 [ ] handles unconnected state?
 [ ] handles reverts?
 [ ] handless API errors from Jupiter